mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 ## Conclusion

 Keeping your Linux systems up-to-date with the latest security patches is vital for defense against attacks.
 Manually applying updates is time-consuming and inefficient.
 Using the unattended-upgrades package automates the process of installing security updates in the background and makes the process much more efficient.
-Additionally, configuring email notifications via postfix provides visibility into update activity.
+Additionally, configuring email notifications via Postfix provides visibility into update activity.

 I hope this guide was helpful!
 If you have any questions or comments, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/matthewblack/) or by [email](mailto:mblackonline.git@gmail.com).